 Travis — named after country music star Travis Tritt — lived in the Herolds’ home in Stamford, Connecticut.
 He became something of a local celebrity, going everywhere with the couple and often accompanying them to work.

 Raised alongside humans, Travis paid close attention to the directions the Herolds gave him.
-Their neighbor once them, “He listened better than my nephews.”
+Their neighbor once told them, “He listened better than my nephews.”

 Travis, in many ways, was like their child.
 He dressed himself, did chores, ate meals with the family, used a computer, and knew all the times that local ice cream trucks made their rounds.
 It was said that he was also a big fan of baseball.